RETESTING THE HAIR MINERALS

 A person may feel better, yet a hair mineral analysis retest might reveal worsened ratios or little significant change.
 Conversely, a person may feel the same or worse, yet the retest shows improvement.
 Why does these confusing situations arise?

 Compensations and adaptations.
 A key to these phenomena is to understand adaptation.
-A fundamental principle of nutritional balancing is that our bodies survive by compensating or adapting to stress.
+A fundamental principle of development is that our bodies survive by compensating or adapting to stress.

 Adaptations are biochemical changes in the body that occur moment to moment and day to day as we react to our environment.
 They reflected in altered mineral levels and ratios on a hair test.
 Taken together, the altered levels and ratios are called homeostatic states.